Local-Connectivity-Lab/scn-librenms-backup-script/README.md

 - Set `SAS_TOKEN` to the path of a file containing the sas token of the credentials you are using to upload to azure
 - Set `SQL_PASSWORD` to the path of a file containing the password of the mariadb database.
 It is in vaultwarden

-For the SAS token, I got it by going to the `scnbackups` storage account, in the left pannel under `Security + networking` go to `Shared access signature`. [link](https://portal.azure.com/#@seattlecommunitynetwork.onmicrosoft.com/resource/subscriptions/7f3f600b-c0c2-4c35-bf3a-e0b1cadfce71/resourceGroups/othello/providers/Microsoft.Storage/storageAccounts/scnbackups/sas) There you can create a shared access signature.
+For the SAS token, I got it by going to the `scnbackups` storage account, in the left pannel under `Security + networking` go to `Shared access signature` [link](https://portal.azure.com/#@seattlecommunitynetwork.onmicrosoft.com/resource/subscriptions/7f3f600b-c0c2-4c35-bf3a-e0b1cadfce71/resourceGroups/othello/providers/Microsoft.Storage/storageAccounts/scnbackups/sas).
+There you can create a shared access signature.
 - For `Allowed services` you only need to have `Blob` checked
 - For the `Allowed resource types` you just need to select `object`
 - For the `Allowed permissions` you need to put `Write` and `Create`